 A cordon-bleu mother and grandmother and taste buds trained at their school – when she herself was very young and without having really put her hand in the dough – will have been enough to embark Hanan Haddad on great culinary adventures.
 A journey (but also an invitation to travel) that she shares in a book published in English by Antoine, under the title Culinary Adventures, meals with Hanan.
 Its great particularity is to be centered on complete menus which settle the eternal question of “what to prepare today for lunch or dinner”, for oneself or for guests.
 Hanan Haddad is not content to list a list of recipes to make, but offers to revisit them in intertwined flavors.
-A mixture of cultures not surprising given the career of Hanan (née Fakhoury), who, after marrying Sami Haddad, an eminent economist and former minister, continued to accompany him abroad for various missions, and in particular to the Morocco, Ivory Coast, Egypt and the United States.
+A mixture of cultures not surprising given the career of Hanan (née Fakhoury), who, following marrying Sami Haddad, an eminent economist and former minister, continued to accompany him abroad for various missions, and in particular to the Morocco, Ivory Coast, Egypt and the United States.
 In his luggage, the family Comfort Food with essentials such as Mrabba Laban, or curd jam.

 “Mrabba Laban” and “lahmé Makbousse” family

 “This dish is so called because the mixture of curd and onions must be continuously stirred, like a fruit jam.
 The texture should be velvety and creamy.
 When I was young, it was my favorite dish concocted with love by my mother Slaloma,” says Hanan Haddad.
 “My mother was my mentor in all things cooking.
 She showed me the way with great patience, answering countless phone questions over the years.
 Even if we sometimes disagreed on certain recipes or techniques, we always respected each other’s differences.
 In the family note, we also remember the Lahmé Makbousse, (meat in vinegar) and, as a dessert, the Mafrouké.
-Throughout her travels, Hanan brought back many new flavors that she explored before presenting them in this culinary book under these different titles, which are all discoveries: A taste of East Asia; A fresh gastronomic experience; A tasty winter table; All about Solomon; The Italian spice trail; Flavors from the Easter’s Mediterranean; Spanish-inspired; From the sacred land: Fish the Palestinian way, or even A taste of the Maghreb.
+Throughout her travels, Hanan brought back many new flavors that she explored before presenting them in this culinary book under these different titles, which are all discoveries: A taste of East Asia; A fresh gastronomic experience; A tasty winter table; All regarding Solomon; The Italian spice trail; Flavors from the Easter’s Mediterranean; Spanish-inspired; From the sacred land: Fish the Palestinian way, or even A taste of the Maghreb.
 The author does not forget tea time and brunch time.
 For this very Anglo-Saxon meal straddling breakfast and lunch, she has developed colorful dishes that are out of the ordinary and have nothing to envy to the consistency of the midday meal.
 There is a unique cold soup of arugula followed by a salmon mousse on blinis, a reblochon pear on crostini, a fatteh of chard, sausages in paste, and a chocolate chips in the pan.
 Creativity that pleases the palate.

 Say goodbye to meat and make way for vegetarian Shepherd Pie